Scholarship Application Tips & Resources

 Questions come up often about the best tips for submitting scholarship applications.
-Usually we’re talking about the content of an application, such as what to include in a personal essay or letter of recommendation.

 The best general tip regarding application content is to follow the application directions to the letter.
 And if you have questions about an application, ASK, and ask early.

 Here are suggestions on the functional side of preparing and submitting scholarship applications.
-Take them for what they are, just suggestions, and remember that above all else, follow the application directions to the letter.
+Take them for what they are, just suggestions, and remember, that above all else, follow the application directions to the letter.